ksyasuda/ani-cli/README.md

 ### Option 1: Streaming

-Streaming is the default option for the `aniwrapper` script and will prompt you with each of the menus specified in the _[aniwrapper Menus](#aniwrapper-menus)_ section
+Streaming is the default option for the `aniwrapper` script.
+See _[aniwrapper menus](docs/aniwrapper-menus.md)_ for more information about each menu

 <details>